galette/galettedoc/source/faq/index.rst

 The next time you reproduce the issue, errors will be displayed on the page.

-Globally, you can use :ref:`Galette behavior configuration <behavior>` to help you grabadditional informations.
+Globally, you can use :ref:`Galette behavior configuration <behavior>` to help you grabadditional information.

 *****************************************
 How to report a bug or ask for a feature?